voxpupuli-archive/puppet-bacula/README.md

     use_console                   bacula_use_console              Whether to configure a console resource on the director console_password              bacula_console_password         The password to use for the console resource on the director

+Additionally the following (uncommon) parameters can be passed to the bacula::client class:

+    client_conf                   -                               File name of bacula-fd configuration file client_conf_template          -                               Template for bacula-fd configuration file client_service                -                               The name of bacula-fd service package_provider              -                               Package provider (for solaris only) pid_dir                       -                               The bacula-fd pid dir
+    working_dir                   -                               The bacula-fd working dir

 CLIENTS
 =======